 Not all home video offerings are created equal.

 I have found Flicker Alley and Criterion to offer the best releases of films with good picture quality and orchestral scores.
-Kino Lorber is also fairly consistent in releasing a good quality product, though often the best available prints are not without defects.
-Warner Archive also tends to provide fair quality prints.
+Kino Lorber is also consistent in releasing a good quality product, though often the best available prints are not without defects.
+Warner Archive tends to provide fair quality prints.
 Grapevine is not always the finest quality but still a step above Alpha Video.
 I purchase from Alpha Video only if I really want to see a film and there are no other options available.

 What's in store for the Season of Silents?